Cradle to Cradle - The standard for sustainable products.

 Aside from environmental and ecological aspects, a social responsibility assessment is also performed.
 Solarwatt carried out a comprehensive self-assessment using the Global Compact Self Assessment Tool.
 The UN Global Compact comprises 10 principles in the areas of human rights, labour standards, the environment, and corruption prevention.
 We also referred to the Social Hotspot Database to identify social risks in the suppliers’ countries and draw up improvement strategies and actions to be taken.
 Solarwatt’s social engagement projects have also been evaluated.

-win for everyone.
+A win for everyone.

 The more complex the product, the more components and materials are used, the more difficult it becomes to achieve a high certification level.
 Those who come out on top must score equally well in all categories.
 Similarly, the lowest certification level achieved in any category determines the overall certification.
 So if a company achieves “basic” in one category, they can only achieve a maximum of “basic” in the overall rating.